 Figure 1.
-Plot showing the LTE50 values (colored lines) for five wine grape varieties taken from various Nova Scotia vineyards, as well as recent and historical minimum temperature trends.
-Current observed temperatures (black line) as well as the 100 year minimum temperatures (grey line) were recorded at the Kentville Research Station.
-The LTE50 values for 'Riesling', 'Chardonnay' and 'Pinot Noir' have been very similar in value and overlap on the plot.
+Plot showing the LTE50 values (coloured lines) for five wine grape varieties taken from various Nova Scotia vineyards, as well as recent and historical minimum temperature trends.
+Current observed temperatures (black line) as well as the 100 year minimum temperatures (grey line) were recorded at the Kentville Research and Development Centre.